 Summary of the Retirement and Survivors Insurance Programs

 Social Security Retirement and Survivors Insurance provides a monthly cash benefit for retired workers and their dependents or survivors.
-Benefit amounts are based on payroll tax contributions, the FICA tax, that the worker makes during his/her working life.
+Benefit amounts are based on payroll tax contributions, the FICA tax, that the worker makes during their working life.
 Eligibility is based on whether the worker is insured under the Social Security system (has earned sufficient Social Security credits or quarters of coverage) and whether the worker meets Social Security’s age requirements, and for eligible dependents/survivors, whether the insured worker is entitled to benefits or is deceased.
 Application for RSI can be made at local Social Security offices, some individuals may apply online or via the phone.

 Other Benefits under Retirement & Survivors Insurance Program